Curtains (1983 film): Under Ciupka

+Under Simpson

 Director Ciupka left the film after disagreements with producer Simpson over stylistics and tone.
-At the time Ciupka abandoned the project, only 45 minutes of the film had been shot, which resulted in Simpson having to take over the shoot.
+At the time Ciupka abandoned the project, only 45 minutes of viable footage had been shot, which resulted in Simpson having to take over the shoot.
 The final chase scene in the prop house was filmed by Simpson over a year after the initial production, as was the ending murder scene between Samantha Eggar and Lynne Griffin.
 Writer Robert Guza Jr. returned to the project for rewrites under Simpson's supervision.
 This resulted in various additional scenes being shot, many of which never made it into the final picture.

 Deleted scenes included a backstory sequence where, prior to arriving at Stryker's retreat, Christie is emotionally rejected by her skating coach.
 This scene was intended to show the character's vulnerability when she is rejected again, this time by Stryker.
 The scene was shot two years after the initial production on a college campus, but never made it into the final cut.

 Actors Michael Wincott and Anne Ditchburn also originally had more dialogue, but most of their lines were cut from the final version of the film.
 Wincott's death was originally filmed with him being killed on a snowmobile and then crashing into the library, scaring Sandee Currie's character.
 This scene was cut out of the film, and he is, instead, killed off-screen in a hot tub.